Employment History vs. Modern Executive Resume

 If you want to get an employer’s attention, don’t send them an employment history.
-Send them a results-driven, easy-to-scan resume.
+Send them a results-driven, easy-to-scan executive resume.

 While many people think they are one and the same.